ArcturusSky/holbertonschool-low_level_programming/function_pointers/README.md

-This README.md will hold the template I use for every README.md for each sub-repository.

 # Function pointers

 This repository is part of the `low-programming` parent repository focused on C programming.
 Here, I'm starting to learn and work with **function_pointers**.